MDAnalysis/mdanalysis/package/CODE_OF_CONDUCT.md

 - who, if anyone, was the bad actor
 - whether this is an ongoing situation

-This information will collected in writing.
+This information will be collected in writing.
 We strive to reach a resolution in a week after conformation.
 Once we agree on a resolution, but before it is enacted, we will contact the original reporter and any other affected parties and explain the proposed resolution.
 We will ask if this resolution is acceptable and note feedback for the record, however we are not required to act